Appdynamics/websphere-mq-monitoring-extension/README.md

 Dependencies
 ------------

-The monitor has a dependency on the following six JAR files from the IBM MQ distribution:
+The monitor has a dependency on the following seven JAR files from the IBM MQ distribution:

 ```
 com.ibm.mq.commonservices.jar